-Karen is 30 years old when she joins the ALS Superannuation Plan.
-She is a permanent employee with an account balance over \$6,000 and on a Salary of \$50,000 p.a.
-She is working at least 15 hours per week.
-She is in good health and the insurer accepts her application.
+Karen is 30 years old when she joins the Mondelez Australia Superannuation Plan.
+She is a permanent employee on a Salary of \$60,000 p.a. and has an account balance over \$6,000.
+She is working at least 15 hours per week and is eligible for automatic Standard Income Protection cover.